 Gauntlet Games is a game store in Lincoln, Nebraska.
-One of the store's owners is Lincoln City Council member Roy Christensen.
-Christensen's public views are homophobic, xenophobic, and misogynistic:
+One of the store's owners is Lincoln City Councilman Roy Christensen.
+Christensen's public views are homophobic and misogynistic:

 - He describes gay marriage as an "assault on marriage" and an "assault on our society"

 - He is strongly libertarian, but somehow his concern with liberty stops short of allowing women to make their own reproductive decisions

 - He believes that "all of our political documents have their roots in the Bible" and thus aims to impose his religion on his constituents